leshow/blog/content/post/rust_for_java_devs.md

 foo(a);
 ```

 Why does this work?
 See if you can figure it out for yourself (if you need a [hint](https://doc.rust-lang.org/std/string/struct.String.html#implementations)).
 When writing idiomatic Rust, it's crucial to get to know the built in [conversion traits](https://stevedonovan.github.io/rustifications/2018/09/08/common-rust-traits.html) available in the stdlib.

-Very broadly, traits are used to encapsulate behaviours that a type can have.
+There are lots of other examples I could show, but this post is already too long.
+Essentially, traits are used to encapsulate behaviours that a type can have.
 A type implements these behaviours in order to gain that set of functionality.
-In a lot of ways it works like an interface in Java (especially since Java 8 introduced default implementations in interfaces).
-Java naturally lends itself to a style that's very inheritance-centric.
-However, it's popular in the OO world to repeat the mantra "composition over inheritance".
+In a lot of ways it works like an interface in Java (especially since Java introduced default implementations in interfaces).
+But Java naturally lends itself to a style that's very inheritance-centric.
+It's popular in the OO world to repeat the mantra "composition over inheritance".
 In Rust, you don't have an option, it's composition all the way.

 ## Conclusion